nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 1.3 Update user information

-From time to time, we may have lost or gained weight following our diet plan.
+From time to time, you may have lost or gained weight following your diet plan.
 This allows you to update your information to reflect those changes.

 **Command Format:** `bmi_update g/GENDER a/AGE h/HEIGHT(CM) w/WEIGHT(KG) i/IDEAL_WEIGHT(KG)`
 **Example:** `bmi_update g/M a/43 h/170 w/70 i/80`